-A Hall effect sensor senses the rotation of each joint locally with typical resolution 0.2 degrees.
+A Hall effect sensor senses the rotation of each joint locally with a typical resolution of 0.2 degrees.
 This data is sampled in the Hand by 12-bit ADCs.
-Data is provided to the communication bus in raw form, and is calibrated at the host.
+Data is provided to the communication bus in raw form and calibrated at the host.